NITianHarsh/MernStackLMS/README.md

 Instant scorecard on submission.
 View correct answers (if allowed by instructor).
 Leaderboard showing top performers for the course exam.

+#### Doubt Clearing Sessions
+-Students receive in-app notifications when an instructor schedules a new doubt-clearing session.

+-Each purchased course includes an "Ask Doubt" button, allowing students to submit queries directly to instructors.

+-Students can view upcoming doubt sessions with topic, time, and Zoom join link inside the course.

+-Join sessions securely via integrated Zoom, only if enrolled in the respective course.

 ####  Pomodoro Timer Integration
 Boosts student focus and productivity.